 - avoid touching your face with unwashed hands

-- and study and work, if you can’t do it from home.
+- for work or education, if you can’t do it from home

 You should also make sure you get your flu shot.
 Vaccines are now available from your GP and pharmacy.
 Call ahead to check availability and to make an appointment.
 The influenza vaccine is free for people aged 6 months and over with medical conditions putting them at increased risk of severe influenza and its complications, Aboriginal and Torres Strait Islander people aged 6 months and over and for people aged 65 years and over.

 If you have any of the symptoms of coronavirus (COVID-19), however mild, you should seek advice and get tested.
 The symptoms to watch out for are fever, chills or sweats, cough, sore throat, shortness of breath, runny nose and loss of sense of smell.

 To get further advice, call the 24-hour coronavirus hotline 1800 675 398 (free call) or your local doctor.
 The coronavirus (COVID-19) test is free for everyone.

 For the latest information on restrictions, please call the 24-hour coronavirus hotline 1800 675 398 (free call).
 Visit Health and Human Services coronavirus website.

 For many people, coronavirus (COVID-19) has made it harder to stay connected and to enjoy things they normally would.
 Staying home can also make practical tasks more difficult, like buying groceries or collecting medicine.